Rock Fishing with Lures

 General Rock Fishing Advice

-The main factors that will determine your success rock fishing are whether there are a good number of fish in the area you’re fishing.
-Bass populations vary by year and the time of year they appear inshore and leave aren’t exactly regular.
-The only way to get a feel for what’s about is to go fishing every week on the same coast or else speak to other anglers and keep an eye on facebook groups in your area.
+The main factors that will determine your success in rock fishing are whether there are a good number of fish in the area you’re fishing.
+Bass populations vary by year and the time of year they appear inshore and leave isn’t exactly regular.
+The only way to get a feel for what’s about is to go fishing every week on the same coast or else speak to other anglers and keep an eye on Facebook groups in your area.